-For students interested in pursuing graduate studies in preparation for academic and possibly other careers, the Department of Near Eastern Studies offers a program of study leading to the Ph.D.
+For students interested in pursuing graduate studies in preparation for academic and other careers, the Department of Near Eastern Studies offers a program of study leading to the Ph.D.
 There is considerable flexibility in the individual course of study and in the choice of dissertation topic.

 For students contemplating careers in government, business, or journalism, where a Ph.D. is not a requirement, the Program in Near Eastern Studies also offers a two-year degree curriculum leading to the M.A. as a final degree.
-This special program is governed by an Interdepartmental Committee.
+This special program is governed by an interdepartmental committee.
 The Program Director oversees the student’s course selection, master’s thesis, and examinations.

 Sample of written work.
 Applicants must complete the NES fact sheet in the application.